 5. Give children warnings

 Of all the positive parenting tips, this one makes things so much easier for both the child and the parent.
 Instead of springing a change on them, give them a “heads up” type of warning to allow them to mentally prepare.
 “Dinner will be ready in 10 minutes so you will need to clean up your toys soon and go wash up.”
 “We need to leave soon so you have 5 more minutes to play.”
 Giving them information and time to adjust to what they need to do will help eliminate the tantrums that come with sudden change.
 These more realistic expectations will also save the parent a lot of frustration.
 However, don’t give the warnings to far in advance.
 “We need to leave in 30 minutes,” means almost nothing to a small child.
 “We need to leave in 10 minutes, so please be ready to walk out the door soon,” will be more helpful.
 In other words, cater your communication to you child’s understanding of time and need for more detailed instructions.

-The positive parenting tips will help children learn to communicate better, understand what they need to know, and reduce outbursts of frustration.
+The positive parenting tips will help children become well-behaved, learn to communicate better, understand what they need to know, and reduce outbursts of frustration.
 Simply put, treat your child as you would want someone to treat you, communicate on their level, and be clear about what your expectations are.
 Be sure to share your own positive parenting tips in the comments!
 Do you have any stories to share about your experience with putting positive parenting tips into practice?